This article was originally publisehd on 25/11/2019 and was reviewed and updated accordingly on the above date.

 Do you know who loves Christmas even more than a four-year-old?
 Thieves.
 So many goodies (often proudly on display), so many opportunities (people on holiday) and so many trusting people (leaving doors and windows open).
 That sound you hear on the roof may not be Santa and his reindeer but a burglar coming in to help themselves.

-Avoid the misery of falling victim to a Bad Santa by:
+Avoid the misery of falling victim by:

 - Reminding renters about basic security measures, for example, locking up and not leaving keys ‘hidden’ outside.